 Comment.
-The first sentence of former Section 614 is not continued; the court order is enforceable in the same manner as other orders.
+The first sentence of former Section 614 is superseded by Section 8870(c) (subpoena to appear and be examined concerning decedent's property).
 The second, third, and fourth sentences are restated in Estate and Trust Code Section 8871 (examination).

 Comment.
-Former Section 615 is restated in Estate and Trust Code Section 8872 (subpoena to appear and account), substituting a petition for a complaint and a subpoena for a citation.
+Former Section 615 is restated in Estate and Trust Code Section 8872 (subpoena to appear and account), substituting a petition for a complaint.

 Comment.
-Former Section 1300 is not continued; it no longer serves a useful purpose.
+Former Section 1300 is omitted; it no longer serves a useful purpose.

 Comment.
 Subdivision (a) of former Section 1301 is restated in Estate and Trust Code Section 451 (compelling appearance), with the addition of the reference to a guardian, conservator, or other fiduciary, since the probate referee may appraise estates other than decedents' estates.
-Subdivision (b) is continued in Estate and Trust Code Section 450 (general powers) without substantive change.
+Subdivision (b) is restated in Estate and Trust Code Section 450 (general powers) without substantive change.